Vertex3dPrinters/VERTEX-MMU2S-PLUS/README.md

 # VERTEX MMU2S +

-Original Prusa i3 MK3 Multi Material 2 S PLUS
+VERTEX Multi Material 2 S PLUS

 Multi Material 2 S PLUS upgrade is the second generation of multi-material addon to the Original Prusa i3 MK3 and MK2.5 printer.
 VERTEX modified most parts to improve the reliability and enjoy a better MMU experience.